 Your scaffolding affects the speed, efficiency and output of your building project.
-Find out about the different types of scaffolding in the construction industry and pick the right one for your site.
+Find out about the different scaffolding types in the construction industry and pick the right one for your site.

 Which scaffolding material: steel or aluminium?